Links on Android Authority may earn us a commission. Learn more.

 The best budget devices for building a starter smart home

-Building a budget smart home from scratch can be a daunting task with hundreds of products on the market.
-And while it’s tempting to pick the absolute cheapest options, you’ll have to be a bit more careful if you care about future-proofing.
-The smart home industry is currently filled with competing ecosystems, and you could easily end up with incompatible devices once you start expanding.
+Building a budget smart home can be a daunting task, given hundreds of products on the market, and the need to balance price versus reliability and future-proofing.
+The smart home industry is filled with both knock-off brands and competing ecosystems, so you could easily end up with paperweights if you go in the wrong direction.

 To that end, let’s take a look at some pragmatic smart home gear that should play nice with any future upgrades you may have in mind.

 The best budget smart home products

 A smart speaker is an obvious choice for anyone starting out, given the usefulness of voice commands and the appeal of listening to music, news, and podcasts.
 While Amazon does sell an even cheaper speaker, the Echo Dot, the 4th gen Echo not only sounds better but comes with an integrated Zigbee hub.
 This can eliminate the need to buy standalone hubs for automations and remote access, though of course many Alexa devices have built-in Wi-Fi for hub-free operation.